Geothermal Escapism: Plot

 Troy (Donald Glover) is prepared to now enjoy his last day at Greendale before setting out on a sailing trip around the world as set forth by Pierce’s (Chevy Chase) will.
 While the rest of the study group wishes Troy their best, Abed (Danny Pudi) announces over the school's PA that the school is now holding a campus-wide game of "The Floor is Lava," with the last "survivor" set to win a comic book valued at $50,000.
 The campus breaks down into chaos as the game begins.
 Britta (Gillian Jacobs) suspects Abed is holding back his feelings and trying to prevent Troy from leaving.

 Britta initially teams up with Jeff (Joel McHale) and Annie (Alison Brie).
 They work their way through the campus following Abed and Troy, using chairs and other pieces of furniture to stay off the floor, until they are set on by the "Locker Boys" led by Chang (Ken Jeong).
-Prof. Buzz Hickey (Jonathan Banks) then attacks both sides from an improvised tank, and Troy and Abed leave Britta for dead.
+Professor Hickey (Jonathan Banks) then attacks both sides from an improvised tank, and Troy and Abed leave Britta for dead.
 Britta joins Hickey and the two lead an assault on "Shirley Island", a fortification set up in the cafeteria where Abed and Troy are hiding.
 Most of the combatants, including Jeff and Annie, fall into the "lava"; Abed and Troy escape on a zorb and Britta pursues them into the basement.
 As Britta presses Abed to acknowledge his feelings, he admits that he is terrified of losing Troy but cannot allow this to hold Troy back.
 Handing the prize comic book to Troy, Abed lets himself fall into the "lava" and plays dead.
 Troy and Britta, now seriously concerned with Abed's well-being, act out a scene where they resurrect him as a clone.
 Abed accepts this resolution, explaining that as a "clone" he can now accept Troy's departure rationally.
-Troy similarly lets himself fall into the "lava" (causing Britta to win the game), so that his "clone" can more resolutely face the impending journey.
+Troy, who is scared of leaving, similarly lets himself fall into the "lava" (causing Britta to win the game), so that his "clone" can more resolutely face the impending journey.

 As the school recovers from the game, Troy says goodbye to the group, who all claim to have been brought back as clones too.
 He notes that Pierce's will assigns a supervisor to his journey to make sure he doesn't cheat, as Pierce once did.
-The boat pulls up on a trailer, and the supervisor is revealed to be LeVar Burton, of whom Troy, now supposedly a clone, is no longer afraid.
+The boat (the "Childish Tycoon"), pulls up on a trailer, and the supervisor is revealed to be LeVar Burton, of whom Troy, now supposedly a clone, is no longer afraid.
 The group gives Troy a final goodbye as the boat on its trailer pulls away.
 In the closing scene, the boat is stuck in traffic and Troy asks Burton a list of questions about Star Trek.